stickyvalentine/stickyvalentine.github.io/_posts/2018-11-18-tags-on-jekyll-github-pages.md

 ---
 ```

-Since none of the `tag:` pages have the `.menu` attribute, none of them will be included in the menu.
+Because none of the `tag:` pages have the `.menu` attribute, none of them will be included in the menu.